apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/plugin.md

 ## CDVPluginResult Message Types

-You can use `CDVPluginResult` to return a variety of result types back to the JavaScript callbacks, using class methods that follow this pattern:
+You can use [`CDVPluginResult`][CDVPluginResult] to return a variety of result types back to the JavaScript callbacks, using class methods that follow this pattern:

 ```objc
 + (CDVPluginResult*)resultWithStatus:(CDVCommandStatus)statusOrdinal messageAs...